 I hold a PhD in Cultural Studies from UC Davis, with a Designated Emphasis in Critical Theory.
 I am currently a Mellon postdoctoral fellow in environmental justice at Rice University.

 My research addresses how power shapes rural environments, with a particular focus on the political ecology of agrarian change in the postcolonial Caribbean.
 In my work, I use ethnographic and historical methods to understand changing formations of power, knowledge, and capital in the Afro-Americas.
 My commitment to a liberatory political ecology is indebted to a long critical humanist tradition in Caribbean studies, and draws from my interdisciplinary training in cultural studies, environmental humanities, postcolonial theory, and comparative literature.

 I have two book-length projects underway.
-My first book manuscript, Freedom’s Ground, puts ethnographic research conducted on Haiti’s high Central Plateau while preparing my first book manuscript, Freedom’s Ground.
+My first book manuscript, Freedom’s Ground, puts ethnographic research conducted on Haiti’s high central Plateau since 2012 in conversation with the agrarian history of the region.
 In Freedom’s Ground, I examine how 20th century political transformations shaped the socio-ecologies of Haiti’s central borderlands.
-The book draws primarily from fieldwork conducted with the Mouvman Peyizan Papay (MPP, or Peasants’ Movement of Papaye) in central Haiti between 2013 and 2017.
-Freedom’s Ground is an ethnography of one contemporary articulation in a broader genealogy of radical agrarian life whose geography stretches across the Afro-Americas.
+The book draws primarily from fieldwork conducted with the Mouvman Peyizan Papay (MPP, or Peasants’ Movement of Papaye) to present an ethnography of one contemporary articulation in a geography of radical agrarian life that stretches across the Afro-Americas.